awsdocs/amazon-rds-user-guide/doc_source/rds-proxy-managing.md

  For MySQL engine family databases, this rule doesn't apply to all parameters that you can set\.
 RDS Proxy tracks certain statements and variables\.
 Thus RDS Proxy doesn't pin the session when you modify them\.
 In this case, RDS Proxy only reuses the connection for other sessions that have the same values for those settings\.

-Following are the MySQL statements that RDS Proxy tracks:
+Following are the MySQL and MariaDB statements that RDS Proxy tracks:
 + DROP DATABASE
 + DROP SCHEMA
 + USE

-Following are the MySQL variables that RDS Proxy tracks:
+Following are the MySQL and MariaDB variables that RDS Proxy tracks:
 + `AUTOCOMMIT`
 + `AUTO_INCREMENT_INCREMENT`
 + `CHARACTER SET (or CHAR SET)`